BEGES-R fact sheet

 6. Other indirect emissions

-The French regulatory method allows the exclusion of certain indirect emission categories, provided that the materiality criterion remains respected.
+The French regulatory method allows the exclusion of certain indirect emission categories, as long as the magnitude criterion remains respected.
 However, direct emission categories cannot be excluded from a reporting boundary.

 It is possible to justify the exclusion of an emission category considered significant in the absence of a method for its calculation or the impossibility of accessing source data enabling an acceptable calculation.

 The BEGES-r method also gives recommendations on the quality of the data used for the carbon accounting phase.
-Indeed, in addition to widely recommending the use of EFs from ADEME's Base Empreinte, the BEGES-r method encourages a careful choice of types of activity data by prioritising primary data and secondary data.
+Indeed, in addition to broadly recommending the use of EFs from ADEME's Base Empreinte, the BEGES-r method encourages careful selection of the types of activity data, prioritising primary data and secondary data.

-In addition, the regulatory method encourages the presentation of elements for assessing uncertainty (on activity data and on emission factors) at least on the main emission categories, in a quantitative or qualitative manner.
+Moreover, the regulatory method encourages the presentation of elements of uncertainty assessment (on the activity data and on emission factors) at least for the main emission categories, in a quantitative or qualitative manner.

 Does the approach rely on tools?

-No tool is proposed: the French regulatory method leaves the choice to the user to choose.
+No tool is proposed: the French regulatory method leaves the choice to the user.

-Nevertheless, several ADEME resources are highlighted as references to draw on when implementing a BEGES-r approach:
+Nevertheless, several ADEME resources are highlighted as references to rely on when implementing a BEGES-r approach:

 • Guide for the construction, implementation and monitoring of a transition plan

-• Sectoral guides for carrying out a greenhouse gas emissions assessment
+• Sector guides for the preparation of a greenhouse gas emissions assessment

 Can other low-carbon transition methods and tools be used to achieve the objectives of this approach?

-The provisions of BEGES-r were established to be consistent with other recognised carbon accounting methods such as the Bilan Carbone®, the GHG Protocol and ISO 14064-1.
+The BEGES-r provisions have been established to be coherent with other recognised carbon accounting methods such as Bilan Carbone®, the GHG Protocol and ISO 14064-1.

--> It is possible to comply with a regulatory obligation by using the methods mentioned above instead of the BEGES-r method, provided that the deliverables remain the same.
+-> It is possible to fulfil a regulatory obligation by using the methods cited above instead of the BEGES-r method, provided that the deliverables remain the same.

 Does it allow third-party recognition?
-If so, in what way?
+If so, in what manner?

-As the BEGES-r method aims to enable organisations to comply with their regulatory obligation, a control system is provided by the DREALs.
-The authorised officers carry out these controls based on the elements published by the obliged party on the platform Bilan GES of ADEME.
+As the BEGES-r method aims to enable organisations to meet their regulatory obligation, a control system is ensured by the DREAL.
+The authorised officers carry out these controls based on the elements published by the obliged party on the Bilan GESarrow-up-right ADEME platform.

-To publish their regulatory assessment, obliged parties must therefore use the form accessible upon registration on the Bilan GES site and complete at least the required fields, indicated by an asterisk, including notably emissions in the regulatory format, the transition plan with its objectives, actions and identified means and the possibility to recognise other efforts and benefits such as avoided emissions.
+To publish their regulatory assessment, the obliged parties must therefore use the form accessible upon registration on the Bilan GESarrow-up-right website and complete at least the required fields, indicated by an asterisk, including notably the emissions in the regulatory format, the transition plan with its objectives, actions and identified means and the possibility to highlight other efforts and benefits such as avoided emissions.

 Can this approach be harmonised with other international frameworks?

-In addition to being able to choose among major carbon accounting standards, private law legal entities subject to regulatory obligations and subject to the DPEF are exempted from preparing a transition plan to be attached to the BEGES-r provided that their non-financial performance declaration presents the medium-term objectives and actions envisaged to reduce their GHG emissions.
+In addition to being able to choose among major carbon accounting standards, private law legal entities subject to the regulation and to the DPEF are exempted from preparing a transition plan to attach to the BEGES-r provided that their non-financial performance declaration presents the medium-term objectives and actions envisaged for the reduction of their GHG emissions.

 Last updated